Nvidia's third-quarter revenue outlook exceeds expectations

 Nvidia relies on selling graphics chips for PCs for most of its business but it is also making inroads into cars and data centers, seen as potentially faster-growing markets for its chips.

-In the second quarter, revenue from Tegra chips for automobiles and mobile devices jumped 200 percent to $159 million.
+In the second quarter, revenue from Tegra chips for automobiles and mobile devices jumped 200 percent to $159 million (£94.46 million).

 “They’re doing better than their peers. … The Tegra number was better than expected,” said FBR analyst Chris Rolland.